Demand for electric bikes in Japan still brisk 25 years after Yamaha Motor's first model | The Japan Times

 Models have become lighter, and a wider variety of designs are available.

-The Japanese market, over 90 percent of which is jointly controlled by Panasonic Corp., Yamaha Motor and Bridgestone Corp., will face competition this year from new entrants Shimano Inc. and Germany’s Bosch.
+The domestic market, over 90 percent of which is jointly controlled by Panasonic Corp., Yamaha Motor and Bridgestone Corp., will face competition this year from new entrants Shimano Inc. and Germany’s Bosch.

-Shimano makes assist systems that are mounted in bicycles sold in Europe and elsewhere.
+Shimano makes assist systems that are mounted on bicycles sold in Europe and elsewhere.

 Bicycle seller Miyata Cycle Co., based in Kawasaki, plans to launch a sports bicycle with a Shimano system in February.
 Bosch’s systems will also be mounted in models of other makers.